-In the statement of activities, program revenue includes charges for services pertaining to membership and court fees collected by Northern Lake George Paddle, LLC, operating grants from the Town of Ticonderoga, New York and contributions from various local sources.
+In the statement of activities, program revenue includes charges for services pertaining to Ti-Works fees collected by Ticonderoga Revitalization Alliance, Inc. and charges for services pertaining to membership and court fees collected by Northern Lake George Paddle, LLC.
+Program revenue also includes operating grants from the Town of Ticonderoga, New York and contributions from various local sources.
 No indirect expenses are allocated as there is only one functional category of the Organization.